Matiyas A. Bezabeh

 Biography:

 Professor Bezabeh's research focuses on promoting resilient and sustainable urban development through tall timber buildings.
-In particular, he is interested in performance-based wind and seismic design of tall timber and hybrid buildings, seismic risk assessment of mass timber buildings, self-centering systems, uncertainty modeling and propagation, aeroelastic instability of structures, wind directionality, hybrid aeroelastic wind tunnel testing, the inelastic response of tall buildings with supplemental damping systems, and near-collapse behavior of structures subjected to strong non-synoptic wind systems.
+In particular, he is interested in performance-based wind and seismic design of tall timber and hybrid buildings, seismic risk assessment of mass timber buildings, self-centering systems, uncertainty modelling and propagation, aeroelastic instability of structures, wind directionality, hybrid aeroelastic wind tunnel testing, the inelastic response of tall buildings with supplemental damping systems, and near-collapse behaviour of structures subjected to strong non-synoptic wind systems.

 Degree(s):